modelcroissant/SearchSmartly/README.md

 # PoI Data Importer

 This Django project is designed to import Point of Interest (PoI) data from various file formats (CSV, JSON, XML) into a local database and provide a web interface to browse and search the imported data.
+The main focus of my submission is on speed of processing and adding data to the DB as efficiently as possible.
+This is definitely a proof of concept approach.
+This could be implemented into production with WSGI but multi threading will require extensive testing before release.
+This code also avoids python's GIL lock as two out of three components of this code is I/O based operations, DB write and file read which works well for non-blocking when executing data processing on the CPU.

 ## Installation